actionableinsights/recruiterform/README.md

 # to do

-0. fields are multiselect when Residence and From/TO language single select
+0. fields are multiselect when Residence and From/TO language single select DONE
-1. Users can choose more than one From/To language pairs
+1. Users can choose more than one From/To language pairs Add comment in Additional fields Label added
-2. Display default data for word_count and whatsapp fields
+2. Display default data for word_count and whatsapp fields CHECK
-3. Rewrite terms and translate
+3. Rewrite terms and translate  ONGOING
-4. Allow users to select language for interface and terms
+4. Allow users to select language for interface and terms DONE

-~~5.
+5. Remaining Localization messages Alpana based 'Required' CSS?

+~~6.
 Language pair to and from must not be the same > uses validation~~

 # Simple Form